angrybacon/doomsday-wiki/src/pages/articles/2018/07/27-doomsday-after-the-probe-ban.md

 I don't want to draw too many conclusions from this data as the sample size is quite small so it must be taken with a grain of salt.
 I'm more interested in generating some discussion.
 I think the BW DD list provides better game 1 flexibility and speed.
-The PIF DD list is smoother and more stable.
+The PiF DD list is smoother and more stable.
 And for anyone who is thinking "Shouldn't you just play ANT if you're basically doing it already?" it's a valid question but I like casting Doomsday and having it in the deck got me out of a few situations I wouldn't have been able to get out of otherwise.
-Like many deckbuilding decisions, it comes at a cost, which in this case is the lack of some fast lines into ETW and Ad Naus.
-To anyone thinking "is the PIF list reeaally a Doomsday deck, or just ANT with some jank you occasionally get to cast?"
+Like many deckbuilding decisions, it comes at a cost, which in this case is the lack of some fast lines into ETW and Ad Nauseam.
+To anyone thinking "Is the PiF list reeaally a Doomsday deck, or just ANT with some jank you occasionally get to cast?"
 I did keep track of how I won my games and I won about 30% of my games with Doomsday (this includes when I lean into it more postboard with the Shelldock plan).
-If I had to pick one to take to a tournament right now I'd probably lean towards the PIF list, mostly due to the stability of the manabase.
+If I had to pick one to take to a tournament right now I'd probably lean towards the PiF list, mostly due to the stability of the manabase.
 Anyway, I encourage anyone interested in trying to keep Doomsday alive to try both these lists.
 I think they both have some potential.
 And if these fail there's the always classic Rev614 Show and Tell/Doomsday hybrid.